masaccio/numbers-parser/README.md

 ```

 Note: `--formatting` will return different capitalization for 12-hour times due to differences between Numbers' representation of these dates and `datetime.strftime`.
 Numbers in English locales displays 12-hour times with 'am' and 'pm', but `datetime.strftime` on macOS at least cannot return lower-case versions of AM/PM.

+## Limitations

+Current known limitations of `numbers-parser` are:

+* Formulas cannot be written to a document
+* Table styles that allow new tables to adopt a style across the whole table are not planned.
+* Creating cells of type `BulletedTextCell` is not supported
+* New tables are inserted with a fixed offset below the last table in a worksheet which does not take into account title or caption size
+* New sheets insert tables with formats copied from the first table in the previous sheet rather than default table formats
+* Creating custom cell formats and cell data formats is experimental and not all formats are supported.
+See [Table.set_cell_formatting](https://numbers-parser.readthedocs.io/en/latest/#numbers_parser.Table.set_cell_formatting) for more details.
+* Due to a limitation in Python's [ZipFile](https://docs.python.org/3/library/zipfile.html), Python versions older than 3.11 do not support image filenames with UTF-8 characters (see [issue 69](https://github.com/masaccio/numbers-parser/issues/69)).
+[Cell.style.bg_image](https://numbers-parser.readthedocs.io/en/latest/#numbers_parser.Style) returns `None` for such files and issues a `RuntimeWarning`.

 ## Numbers File Formats